FirelyTeam/firely-docs-firely-server/security/firely-auth/firely-auth-sso.rst

     Each user account must be associated with a unique claim inside the ID token.
     After a successful SSO login, authenticated users are matched against password-less local user accounts to see if the accounts are provisioned to use the local Firely Auth instance.
     Admins must create an empty local user account assoicated with a matching claim.
 However it is not necessary to assign these accounts a password.
+    The SSO account and the local account are matched based on claims issued in an ID token returned by the SSO provided via an implicit token flow.
+    Firely Auth attempts to match the accounts based on an ``email`` or ``oid`` claim.

     Automated provisioning of local user accounts based on a SSO login is not yet supported by Firely Auth.

 #.
 Configure all SSO details in the ``ExternalIdentityProviders`` configuration section

+After a successful login accounts details are automatically updated based on the information provided by the SSO system.
+The fullname of the user and the email address are updated.
+The latter requires, logically, a match based on an ``oid`` claim.

 Using Microsoft Entra ID (formerly Azure Active Directory)
 ----------------------------------------------------------